vaggeros/linked_list_implementation/README.md

 ### Introduction

-This project aims to provide a simple and efficient implementation for converting various data types into 3-byte (24-bit) integers.
+This project provides a linked list structure implementation

- The current  supports the following functionalities:
+ The current implementation supports the following functionalities:

 - **Creating a New Linked List**: Initialize a new, empty linked list.
 - **Inserting a Node**: Add a new node at any specified position within the linked list.
 - **Removing a Node**: Remove a node from any position in the linked list.
 - **Indexing into the Linked List**: Access and retrieve data from any position within the list.

-This project is ideal for those looking to understand the inner workings of linked lists or needing a customizable linked list for their applications.

 The project is organized as requested.

 ```
 ├── cli.sh (bash script to automate compile)
 ├── CMakeLists.txt
 ├── inc (Include directory)